BlockchainCommons/developer-web-site/_pages/provenance-marks.md

 hash=trunc(H(key||nextKey||id||seq||date||info),linkLen)
 ```

-Provenance Marks come on four sizes: `low`, `medium`, `quartile`, and `high`.
+Provenance Marks come in four resolutions (sizes): `low`, `medium`, `quartile`, and `high`.
 They vary in size from 16 bytes (`low`) to 106 bytes (`high`), and the precise construction of the various fields depends on the size, as described in [BCR-2025-001](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2025-001-provenance-mark.md).

-Provenance Marks are often represented as [byte words](https://developer.blockchaincommons.com/bytewords/), which allows their clear depiction using a number of simple words.
+Provenance Marks are often represented as [Bytewords](https://developer.blockchaincommons.com/bytewords/), which allows their simple & clear depiction using a number of simple words.
 A low-resolution mark, consisting of 16 bytes + 4 bytes of checksum, might be represented as follows:
 ```
 taco kite buzz nail arch
 fact bias nail apex plus